-The number of fixed terms exclusions were marginally higher than in 2014-15, but the number of days that student missed education due to an exclusion had reduced.
 The school upheld its behaviour policy, and excluded when necessary, ensuring that these students were excluded on a short term basis and did not miss education for too long.

-One permanent exclusion was made.
-Student attendance remained high as a result of new procedures and sanctions put in place.
-The attendance rate was at 95.4% by the end of the year.his
+Exclusions in 2016-2017 were significantly lower than both national and local levels.
+A total of 35 students were excluded during the year with an overall figure of 57 fixed term exclusions.
+The average length of exclusion was 1.6 days.
+This represents a drop in exclusions from 2015-2016 reflecting well on our ethos of inclusion and our Behaviour for Learning initiative.
+Two permanent exclusions were made.
+Student attendance remained high as a result of effective procedures and sanctions put in place.
+The attendance rate was at 95.2% by the end of the year.